csacanam/BackendForMobileApps/README.md

 - Run your app in Android Studio
 - Check that the list change when you pressed both buttons (Parse and Slack).
 Each button access the information from a different source
-- Run your app in Android Studio
-- Check that the list change when you pressed both buttons (Parse and Slack).
-Each button access the information from a different source.